Azure/osm-azure/docs/get-started.md

-# Get Started with Open Service Mesh Arc extension
+# Get Started with Open Service Mesh Arc Add-on
 Use the following scripts to publish chart, enable connected cluster, and add OSM Arc extension.

 ## Prerequisites